curiouzs/mnist-classification/README.md

 ### STEP-8:
 Plot the performance plot
 ### STEP-9:
-Evaluate the model with the testing data
+Evaluate and fit the model
-### STEP-10:
-Fit the model and predict the single input

 ## PROGRAM
 ```python
 #DEVELOPED BY : LOKESH KRISHNAA M
 #REGISTER NO: 212220230030
 import numpy as np
 from tensorflow import keras
 from tensorflow.keras import layers